cloudfoundry-incubator/fissile/docs/configuration.md

 Name | Description
 -- | --
 `capabilities` | additional capabilities to grant the container (see `man 7 capabilities`); drop the `CAP_` prefix (e.g. use `NET_ADMIN`)
-`persistent-volumes` | volumes to attach to the role `shared-volumes` | volumes shared across all containers of the role `healthcheck` | optional healthchecking parameters, see below `env` | list of environment variables, as `FOO=bar` `flight-stage` | one of `pre-flight`, `post-flight`, `manual`, or `flight` (default).
+`persistent-volumes` | volumes to attach to the instance group `shared-volumes` | volumes shared across all containers of the instance group `healthcheck` | optional healthchecking parameters, see below `env` | list of environment variables, as `FOO=bar` `flight-stage` | one of `pre-flight`, `post-flight`, `manual`, or `flight` (default).
 The first three are for jobs.